NathanRodet/axum-webapp/README.md

 # axum-webapp

-In depth learning of Axum and Rust
+More in depth learning of Axum and Rust

 ## Setup db